First-person accounts of campaign events are always welcome here. -promoted by desmoinesdem

 Once Trump took the stage, I took out my pocket copy of the US Constitution and held it above my head for the entirety of the speech where he and anyone else in the front could see it.
 I didn’t say a thing and didn’t want to.
 After the speech, 15 or 20 people came up to me to discuss, and a couple of people thanked me.
 I told them simply that anyone who loves the Constitution has to protect against anyone who would undo its protections of people – that’s it.

-There’s no getting around the fact that after the DNC, is someone misses the point being illustrated with someone holding up a pocket constitution, then we are not quite there yet regarding a substantive discussion; that’s fine with me.
+There’s no getting around the fact that after the DNC, if someone misses the point being illustrated with someone holding up a pocket constitution, then we are not quite there yet regarding a substantive discussion; that’s fine with me.
 The Trumpist message didn’t happen overnight and it didn’t happen on its own, so some time might be even good.
 For that reason, my intent here was to raise an issue both in polite protest but also in a recognition that most of these people will need an “off-ramp” from the Trump cycle very soon regardless of the outcome of the election.
 If we can get to where the Constitutional protections are where that process starts, then we are in a much better place to limit the political and societal impacts of this campaign.

 Mechanically, the speeches were very typical.
-Gov. Branstad got the first organic “Lock her up, lock her up,” chants.
+Governor Terry Branstad got the first organic “Lock her up, lock her up,” chants.
 I felt uncomfortable for him.
 Pence was acting the part of the radio host / communicator he once was.
 For Trump, if you like Trump speeches, you’d like this one.
 He read an article from a paper and then referenced some notes.
 He got a lot of responses from small pockets of the audience throughout his speech.
 The responses were a combination of polite / normal political cheers coupled with some very dirty stuff.
 There was a segment of the crowd which was vulgar.
 Routinely, upon any speaker saying Hillary Clinton’s name, there were boos / catcalls, but two of the more noticeable responses were “treasonous bitch,” and what I am reasonably sure was a “kill her.”
 “Lock her up” was the default.

-Most of the people there were exactly what you would expect at a political rally, and 80% of them will go back to being regular Iowa Rs once this is done.
+Most of the people there were exactly what you would expect at a political rally, and 80 percent of them will go back to being regular Iowa Rs once this is done.
 They are going to need help.
 This is an absolutely damaging campaign for the future of the two-party system.
 It’s too soon to determine its impact on the country as a whole.
 But this campaign has not simply channeled anger, it’s created anger, and it’s created an environment in which the more reasonable people are expected to accept the heat and the messaging which is caustic to a degree which has not existed in the modern era.
-People like Gov. Branstad and LG Reynolds are expected to be just fine with the message on shirts like the one in the picture, for example.
+People like Branstad and Lieutenant Governor Kim Reynolds are expected to be just fine with the message on shirts like the one in the picture, for example.
 Most people don’t act like that.
 But the ones who do?
 They are in charge for now.

 Unlike people in Maine yesterday, doing precisely what I did today, I was not ejected from the event.
 I am sure this was because I didn’t look the part of a protestor.
 I wore a dark suit, had a crew cut, wore my US flag pin (given to me by the US Secret Service no less,) and simply held up the document.
 I didn’t want to get in anyone’s way but instead, due to the absolutely unforgivable treatment of this soldier’s parents, I wanted to know, personally know, that as this candidate came to our state and for the time that he spoke, he had to look at a Constitution when he did so.
 And this was the day, with a reminder that the Constitution matters, that peoples’ lives and well-being are protected by it, and that good Americans have chosen to protect and defend it, at enormous costs, because that it what Americans do.